bokkypoobah/StatusNetworkTokenAudit/audit/README.md

 ## General Notes

-* The smart contracts and interactions between the smart contracts are of medium complexity.
-The whole interactions are not simple to understand, but can be understood with a bit of work.
+* [x] The contracts and interactions between the contracts are of medium complexity
+* [x] The functionality has been modularised to compartmentalise the complexity
+* [x] The interactions between the modules are a bit complicated as there are different times when at which the modules and functions operate
+* [x] The SNT token contract is based on the MiniMe contract that has been audited in the past, and is already in production use
+  * [x] The MiniMe contract has been updated with some minor changes, mainly to allow the injection of the blocknumber for testing purposes
+* [x] There is no refund functionality in this crowdsale, so the funds raised can be diverted to a less complex contract (ContributionWallet)
+* [x] Funds received in the crowdsale by StatusContribution are immediately diverted to ContributionWallet
+  * [x] This contract has minimal functionality and complexity, reducing the attack surface and risk of errors

 <br />